Performance

 3. Peak Load Periods: Observe patterns to identify times when there’s a surge in PR merges, such as during active developer hours.
 Adjust your settings to handle these peak periods efficiently, ensuring that the merge queue remains effective during high activity periods.

 4. CI Resource Availability: Evaluate the resources allocated to your CI environment.
-If resources are abundant, you can lean towards higher speculative checks.
+If resources are abundant, you can lean towards higher parallel checks.
 Conversely, if resources are limited, consider a conservative approach to ensure that CI doesn’t become a bottleneck.

 5. CI Job Duration: The execution time of CI jobs can significantly influence your choice.
-Faster CI jobs might permit a higher number of speculative checks, as potential reruns won’t lead to major delays.
+Faster CI jobs might permit a higher number of parallel checks, as potential reruns won’t lead to major delays.
 On the other hand, longer CI jobs necessitate a more conservative setting.

 6. Stability of Changes: Reflect on the typical quality of pull requests in your repository.
-For repositories with a high rate of stable PRs, you might increase speculative checks or batch sizes.
+For repositories with a high rate of stable PRs, you might increase parallel checks or batch sizes.
 However, for those with frequent unstable PRs, a conservative approach might be more suitable.

 7. Team Size & Activity Patterns: The size of your team and their activity patterns can also dictate your settings.
 Larger or globally distributed teams might have pull requests coming in throughout the day.
 Understanding these patterns can help in configuring the merge queue for optimal performance.

 8. Feedback Loop for Developers: Ensure that the chosen configuration promotes a quick feedback loop.
-While speculative checks and batching can enhance queue performance, they shouldn’t delay critical feedback to developers about the state of their PR.
+While parallel checks and batching can enhance queue performance, they shouldn’t delay critical feedback to developers about the state of their PR.

 By carefully considering and balancing these factors, you can configure your merge queue to be both efficient and reliable.
 Remember, the right balance may vary over time as your team grows and your development processes evolve.
 Periodic reviews and adjustments can help maintain an optimal merge queue performance.